danilojr-delacruz/concentration/README.md

 <summary><b>What is MATH40008?</b></summary>
 <br>
   <p align="justify">
   MATH40008 is a module all first year maths undergraduates at Imperial College London take after completing their summer exams.
-They are expected to construct a poster and give a presentation on a topic related to one of the five main topics provided by the department via independent research.
+The department suggests topics and students choose one.
+For their chosen topic, they are expected to learn via independent research, construct a poster and give a presentation.

    Concentration of Volume falls under 'Law of Large Numbers and The Central Limit Theorem'.
     <hr>
 </p>